streamr-dev/network/README.md

 - _Protocol layer_ is responsible for encoding messages to be sent via the network, as well as decoding received messages and interpreting them in terms of higher-level concerns.
 - _Logic layer_ is concerned with application-level concerns.
-It reacts to high-level events emitted from the protocol layer and pushes new data to the Streamr network with the interfaces provided by the protocol and connection layers.
+It reacts to high-level events emitted from the protocol layer and pushes new data to the Streamr network via the same layer.